dionjwa/Hydrax/README.md

 # PBE-Haxe (Hydrax): a [HaXe][haxe] port of the [PushButton Engine (PBE)][pushbutton]

-# What is it?
+## What is it?

 Hydrax/PBE is a game engine.
 It helps you write robust, maintainable, flexible games both big and small, having solved many problems that you will encounter if you don't use this or a similar library.

-It is not a direct competitor to NME.
-NME is a platform independent Flash API, whereas Hydrax is a high level game engine.
-You can use NME with Hydrax, but you don't have to.
-Hydrax does not attempt to replicate the Flash API.
-In other words, you can mix and match Hydrax and NME as you see fit.

-The focus of Hydrax is currently web platforms which means Flash and Canvas.  iPhone/C++ support is in progress.
-Whatever Hydrax lacks, you can use NME.
+## How does it relate to NME?

+NME is a reimplementation of the Flash API for different platforms.
+Hydrax is a game engine, so it higher level, and specifically designed to ease the creation of games.
+Hydrax is not a direct competitor to NME, rather it sits on top of it, using NME to run on e.g. mobile devices.
+Using NME with hydrax is optional.

+NB The html5 target for NME is not yet compatible with Hydrax.

+## Platforms currently supported

+- Flash
+- HTML5
+- iOS (via NME)
+- Android (via NME)

-Hydrax does this well:
+## Hydrax does this well:

 - Components: everything is based on components that you can easily replace with your own.
 - Asset handling